-Mediterranean Baked Salmon is a simple yet impressive and delicious dish whether you serve it as a centerpiece of a holiday dinner table or a quick weeknight meal.
-It is the perfect combination of fresh salmon fillet marinated with Mediterranean flavors such as lemon juice, olive oil, and garlic.
+Mediterranean Baked Salmon is a simple yet impressive and delicious dish, whether you serve it as the centerpiece of a holiday dinner table for special occasions or as a quick weeknight dinner.

 Ready in just 25 minutes, this tender, and perfectly flaky baked salmon will be your new favorite seafood recipe!